kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ```

 We can test the newly developed feature by accessing the following URL: localhost:8080/v1/customers/1 It should
-return a customer object with two orders.
+see the customer object with two orders.

 ## KumuluzEE Config

-We will now add an option to disable remote calls to order service using KumuluzEE configuration framework and
-KumuluzEE Config to integrate configuration servers.
-First, we add a configuration key into `config.yml` file:
+We will now add the option to disable the remote calls to the order service using KumuluzEE configuration framework.
+We will also  integrate a configuration server (etcd and Consul are supported).
+First, we add a configuration key into the `config.yml` file:

 ```yalm
 rest-properties: